TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: RELATED WORK

 \subsection{Vision and Legged Proprioception Integration}

-Recent advancements in legged locomotion have showcased a synergistic mechanism for processing vision and proprioception within the context of ``How to Walk" \cite{agarwal2023legged}.
-While heightmaps serve as crucial observations for a controller to generate dynamic motions across various terrains \cite{lee2020learning,kumar2021rma}, proprioception observations can be employed to reconstruct the heightmaps in visually degraded environments \cite{miki2022learning}.
-Different from the mentioned efforts focus on the depth channel, we propose a data-efficient solution to extract semantic information from the proprioceptive feedback.

-The insights of integrating vision and legged proprioception are further explored in guiding the robot in ``Where to Walk".
-From the perspective of vision adied navigation, researchers have explored both hierarchical \cite{kareer2023vinl,caluwaerts2023barkour} and end-to-end \cite{rudin2022advanced} pipelines.
-These methods require substantial efforts to develop a robust perception module \cite{hoeller2023anymal}, making it difficult and costly to transfer them to different hardwares.

-To provide a comprehensive task observation and reduce the reliance on vision systems, recent researches have introduced proprioception to improve task planning.
-A majority of these works learn proprioception representations along with visual features in simulation, and then implement the cross-modal features through end-to-end \cite{yang2021learning}, hybrid \cite{he2024agile} or decoupled methods \cite{zhang2024resilient}.
+Vision-aided legged navigation has been extensively explored in existing literature~\citep{kareer2023vinl,caluwaerts2023barkour,rudin2022advanced, wermelinger2016navigation,mattamala2022efficient}, with performance heavily dependent on a robust perception module~\citep{hoeller2023anymal}.
+This reliance makes transferring a specific system to different hardware platforms difficult and costly.
+Recent research has introduced proprioception to improve task planning, provide comprehensive task observation, and reduce dependence on vision systems.
+A majority of these works learn proprioception representations along with visual features in simulation and then implement the cross-modal features through end-to-end~\citep{yang2021learning}, hybrid~\citep{he2024agile} or decoupled frameworks~\citep{zhang2024resilient}.
 Despite the effectiveness demonstrated in these works, the high-dimensional representation space presents challenges for adaptation to novel scenarios and sim-to-real transfer.
-Alternatively, \citet{fu2022coupling} introduced a hierarchical navigation framework that derives evaluation scores from motion states, yet it overlooks the integration of visual observations.
+Alternatively, \citet{fu2022coupling} introduced a hierarchical navigation framework that derives evaluation scores from motion states, yet overlooks visual observation integration.
 To mitigate these limitations, we propose a novel approach within \textbf{TOP-Nav} by maintaining a series of lightweight cost maps derived from multi-modal observations.
 This integration achieves a dynamic balance between vision and proprioception.
 Furthermore, we leverage the learning-based locomotion controller to derive motion evaluations from the value function, offering an efficient solution without additional training.